 University halls of residence may conjure up thoughts of pokey little rooms with cider stains on the carpet and an artistic arrangement of empty beer cans….no…just me.
 Uni halls in Edinburgh are modern, fresh, well equipped and comfortable places to stay.
 I stayed in This one last Fringe Festival and loved it.
 Prices start from around £60 per night for a double room during Edinburgh Fringe Festival.

-These are just some of the highlights of accommodation still available during the Fringe Festival, so it’s well worth checking on Agoda to see what’s in your price range, and just GO, you’ll have an amazing time.
+These are just some of the highlights of Edinburgh Fringe Festival accommodation, so it’s well worth checking on Agoda or Booking.com to see what’s in your price range, and just GO, you’ll have an amazing time.
 If none of that has convinced you, here is a blog post I wrote about all the things you have to do at Edinburgh Fringe Festival.